Image: Honza Soukup

-- Set sensible limits.
 With babies and toddlers, it’s important to structure and regulate screen time.
 Young children sleep through quite a lot of the day, so if you do allow some screen use it’s crucial to make sure their waking hours aren’t consumed by staring at screens.

-- Do digital things together.
 The more very young children interact with parents, carers and other loved ones, the better – and screen time is no exception.
 Skyping with other family members and watching a children’s TV show together while chatting about the plot are good examples of helping young children use screens in a productive way.

 5 Try not to worry too much